tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 There are several concerns around a client host using such privacy-enhancing mechanisms for generic system traffic.
 A remote service that provides encrypted DNS may not provide correct answers for locally available resources, or private resources (such as domains only accessible over a private network).
-A remote service may also itself be untrusted from a privacy perspective: while encryption will prevent on-path observers from seeing hostnames, the client host needs to trust the encrypted DNS service to not store or misuse queries made to it.
+Remote services may also be untrusted from a privacy
+perspective: while encryption will prevent on-path observers from seeing hostnames, client systems must trust the encrypted DNS service to not store or misuse queries made to it.

 Client systems are left with choosing between one of the following stances:

 1. Send all application DNS queries to a particular encrypted DNS service, which requires establishing user trust of the service.
-This can lead to resolution failures for local or private enterprise domains.
+This may lead to resolution failures for local or private enterprise domains absent heuristics or other workarounds for detecting managed networks.

 2. Allow the user or another entity to configure local policy for which domains to send to local, private, or encrypted resolvers.
-This provides more granularity, but increases user burden.
+This provides more granularity while increasing user burden.

 3. Only use locally-provisioned resolvers, and opportunistically use encrypted DNS to these resolvers when possible.
 (Clients may learn of encrypted transport support by actively probing such